olumide24/js-projects/README.md

 I appreciate any contributions or feedback!
 If you'd like to contribute to any of the projects or have suggestions for improvements, feel free to submit a pull request or open an issue.
 Let's learn and grow together!

 ## License
-This project is licensed under the [MIT License](link_to_license_file).
+This project is licensed under the [MIT License].
 You are free to use, modify, and distribute the code in accordance with the terms of the license.

 ---